Five Tips From the Deployment Doctor

 One of my favorite features of ACT is that the tool is community-based.
 What that means is that organizations around the world have fed information into the ACT database, reporting which applications work, which ones don’t, and how to resolve some of the issues.
 And you have access to all this information.
 It is very likely if you are having an issue with an application, ACT probably already knows about it and can supply you with a quick fix.

 Microsoft Architect and Technical Lead Chris Jackson, a.k.a.
 The App Compat Guy, has provided a wealth of information—complete with his

 blog, videos, and more—on how to get started using ACT.
 You’ll find Chris’s contributions and additional fantastic resources for ACT and Windows 7 deployment, including a Windows 7 Application Compatibility List and Windows XP to Windows 7 Migration Guide, on the

-Springboard Series Application Compatibility zone.
+Windows for IT Pros Application Compatibility zone.